- Eric M. Jackson is an American businessman born in 1976.

 Jackson also published books during his time with World Ahead Media, and many of those book publications were not without controversy.

 Jackson started CapLinked in 2010.
 According to the company’s website, CapLinked allows clients to create “trusted virtual data rooms.”
-In other words, the company is a technology space for companies that are involved in merge & acquisition activity.
+In other words, the company is a technology space for companies that are involved in merger & acquisition activity.
 It lets companies exchange data and conduct due diligence.
 The website boasts that the company has a large audience, with over 250,000 users and half of all Fortune 1000 companies using the company.

 In addition to co-founding the company with Christopher Grey, Jackson is still the company’s CEO, a role he has held since its 2010 founding.
 The company operates out of Los Angeles.

 Like many other members of the PayPal Mafia, Jackson turned his attention to cryptocurrency and its related financial and technological tools.
 This became apparent when he started TransitNet in 2018.
 TransitNet is a title registry for a cryptocurrency platform.
 This means that it helps crypto owners secure and protect their crypto wallets.
-It does so by creating tools and a third-party registry to better secure crypto-wallets.
+It does so by creating tools and a third-party registry to better secure crypto wallets.

 The use of this platform is obvious: Crypto is believed to present real security challenges, and if TransitNet’s products truly protect investors, it can make a big and positive impact in the crypto space.

 Jackson founded EMJ Capital in 2017.
 The company is a Restricted Portfolio Manager, meaning that it sells stocks, bonds, and other financial tools designed to help people grow their wealth.
 According to the company’s website, EMJ Capital invests heavily in tech stocks and focuses on a “long/short equity strategy.”
-This means that EMJ Capital takes long and short positions in the stock market, rather than focusing on options.
-The website also notes that Jackson tends to invest in company’s that are “undergoing change or innovation,” thus sticking with Jackson’s experience in the stock and tech market.
+This means that EMJ Capital takes long and short positions in the stock market rather than focusing on options.
+The website also notes that Jackson tends to invest in companies that are “undergoing change or innovation,” thus sticking with Jackson’s experience in the stock and tech market.

 As part of his role with EMJ Capital, Jackson regularly appears on national and international media, including networks like CNBC.